Skip to main content

 Whether you're investing in a convenient mouse/keyboard combo to pair with a home PC, or trying to improve your laptop experience on the go, you want an ergonomically sound wireless combo with sufficiently long battery life and connectivity to keep up with your needs.

-Manufacturers can make whatever claims they like about the comfort or usability of their mouse/keyboard combos, but first-hand testing like we've done here is the only way to know for sure if a combo is worth what you're paying for it.
+Manufacturers can make whatever claims they like about the comfort or usability of their mouse/keyboard combos.
 That said, there are some basics worth keeping in mind.

-The pros and cons of wireless and wired setups are simple, but worth going over.
+The pros and cons of wireless and wired setups are simple but worth going over.
 Mouse and keyboard combos provide a wireless experience either with Bluetooth connectivity or via a wireless dongle that plugs into a USB port.
-Wired hardware needs to be plugged directly into the laptop or PC directly, which will also take up a USB port.
+Wired hardware needs to be plugged directly into the laptop or PC, which will also take up a USB port.

 Wired products won’t delay or interrupt your connection as you type or browse through websites.
-And while a good wireless mouse/keyboard combo won't, either, some of them do.
-That's part of why testing is crucial.
+And while most of the time a wireless mouse/keyboard combo won't either, all wireless products can drop connectivity from time to time.

 A wireless combo gives you inherent freedom of use, at the cost of worrying about battery life and potential interference.
-If you look at an identical mouse/keyboard set where one is wired and one is wireless, the wireless variant will usually be more expensive and may consume AA or AAA batteries over time.
-You’re paying for freedom to move around and minimize clutter.
+If you look at an identical mouse/keyboard set where one is wired and one is wireless, the wireless variant will usually be more expensive and may consume AA or AAA batteries over time -- or if not, you'll at least have to keep it charged up.
+You’re paying for the freedom to move around and minimize clutter.

 Compatibility